Malaysia Airlines is pleased to accept musical instruments (both electrical and non-electrical) for carriage as checked baggage.

 Restrictions for the transportation of dogs

 Dogs brought into Malaysia are subject to import restrictions and conditions imposed by the Malaysian Department of Veterinary Services.
-To be in compliance with the applicable restrictions, please view the information below:
+To contact the department on applicable restrictions, procedures and quarantine requirements, click here.

 The container or kennel used for the animals must satisfy the following conditions: